What is project cost management software?

 Forecasted Profitability and KPIs

-The software should provide tools for forecasting project profitability based on estimated costs, revenues and other financial indicators.
-Key performance indicators (KPIs) should be customizable, and the software should offer alerts to notify stakeholders of any deviation from expected objectives.
+The software should provide tools to forecast the profitability of the project based on estimated costs, revenue, and other financial indicators.
+Key performance indicators (KPIs) should be customizable, and the software should offer alerts to notify stakeholders of any deviations from expected goals.

 Differentiation Between Estimated and Actual Costs